Leukemia - Chronic Myeloid (CML)

 *Links on this page will take you to content on the cancer.net website.
 Links will open in a new window.

 Leukemia is a cancer of the blood.
 Leukemia begins when normal blood cells change and grow uncontrollably.
-Chronic myeloid leukemia (CML) is a cancer of the blood-producing cells of the bone marrow (the spongy, red tissue in the inner part of the large bones) that primarily results in an increase in the number of white blood cells (cells that normally fight infection).
-CML is also sometimes called chronic granulocytic, chronic myelocytic, or chronic myelogenous leukemia.
-CML makes up about 9% of all new cases of leukemia.
+Chronic myeloid leukemia (CML) is a cancer of the blood-forming cells, called myeloid cells, found in the bone marrow (the spongy, red tissue in the inner part of large bones).
+CML most often causes an increase in the number of white blood cells (neutrophils or granulocytes that normally fight infection).
+It is also sometimes called chronic granulocytic, chronic myelocytic, or chronic myelogenous leukemia.
+About 9% of people with leukemia have CML.

 - Medical Illustrations